tREeFrOGcoder/TEDD-Ranker/README.md

 ## 🔗 TEDD-Ranker: Code & Visualization
-We provide an **interactive visualization** of how we compute and visualize the efficiency and feasibility of data selection methods for easy comparison. our method rankings and selection efficiency comparisons at:
+We provide an **interactive visualization** of how we compute and visualize the efficiency and feasibility of data selection methods for easy comparison at:
 🔗 [TEDD-Ranker Visualization](https://zicheliu.com/TEDD-Ranker/)

 - **Efficiency Rank**: Performance Improvement Ratio (PIR) vs. Selected Dataset Fraction (SDF).